-Of the patients on whom Dr. Asbell reported, 61% achieved uncorrected visual acuity of 20/20 or better 6 months postoperatively; and 96% were 20/40 or better at the 6-month mark.
-One year postoperatively, 62% were 20/20 or better, and 92% were 20/40 or better.
+Of the patients on whom Dr. Asbell reported, 61% achieved uncorrected visual acuity of 20/20 or better 6 months postop and 96% were 20/40 or better at

+6-months.
+One year postoperatively, 62% were 20/20 or better and 92% were 20/40 or better.

 "Our results look good and stable.
-These are very happy patients," said Dr. Asbell.
+These are very happy patients," Dr. Asbell said.
 "They actually can go back to work immediately or certainly the next day if they so choose.
 Nobody takes pain medicines."

-Safety variables were "basically zero," Dr. Asbell reported.
+Complications were "basically zero," Dr. Asbell reported.
 "There was no loss of vision and no corneal edema," she said.
 "I think this is going to be a procedure and a machine that's going to be easy for us to own and to use and an excellent way to correct hyperopia postop laser in situ keratomileusis or touch up a postop cataract or corneal transplant," she said.
-"I think it's going to have a lot of flexibility in terms of its uses for correcting hyperopia and possibly astigmatism."
+"I think it's going to have a lot of flexibility."